Nuhvi/Portfolio/src/content/aboutme.md

 resume: 'resume.pdf'
 ---

-Hello, I am Nazeh, and I am an Architect, a 3d Artist, and a web developer.
+Hello, I am **Nazeh**, and I am an Architect, a 3d Artist, and a web developer.

 I have always been fascinated by Software’s potentials as a visual designer.
 So I learned full-stack development by building multiple web-apps.

-I can speak the language of both designers and developers.
+I can **speak** the language of both **designers** and **developers**.

-Currently, I am looking for a position as a front-end developer joining an experienced team and contribute to building great products.
+Currently, I am looking for a position as a front-end / full-stack developer, joining an experienced team and contribute to building great products.